Ancient Roman sarcophagi: Selene and Endymion

 While Selene and Endymion can still be imagined as a husband and wife, it was possible for Selene to be imagined as a representation of a deceased wife, and Endymion as a living husband.
 Specifically seen in a sarcophagus in Rome's cathedral of San Paolo fuori le mura, Selene is figured as an apparition of a bride, since she is here shown floating and dressed in bridal drapery.
-In this case, Endymion is imagined to actually be sleeping and representative of the husband of the deceased woman.
+In this case, Endymion is imagined to be sleeping and representative of the husband of the deceased woman.
 The deceased bride is visiting her sleeping husband in his dreams.
 Above her are three stars, along with the vestiges of two small boys, who are probably personifications of Phosphorus and Hesperus, the morning and evening stars.
 Their presence implies that Selene's visits occur between the evening and morning and are also representative of recurring dream visits by the deceased.

-Looking at Selene and Endymion as representative of a married couple, the myth itself relates a cosmic love.
+Looking at Selene and Endymion as representative of a married couple, the myth relates a cosmic love.
 Helios and Selene are often pictured on opposite ends of these sarcophagi representing the cycle of night and day that continues eternally.
 The depiction of Tellus, the personification of the Earth, as sometimes seen as a background character to these sarcophagi, also displays the cosmic significance of their love.
 The cupids, as well as loosely draped clothing on Selene, convey an erotic tone.
 Endymion is often exposed and has suggestively draped clothing either pointed out or further accentuated by cupids or extra characters such as Hypnos.